Rev. Andrew P. Carrozza,

 Fr.
 Anthony’s death left a gaping hole in the heart of the people of St. Ann’s Parish.
 His Eminence, John Cardinal O’Connor, sought to fill that hole by appointing as the fourth pastor a priest for whom Fr.
 Anthony served as spiritual director: Fr.
 John DeBellis.

 Fr.
 Debellis saw St. Ann’s into the Third Millennium and served St. Ann’s for six years.
 It was Fr.
-DeBellis who began St. Ann’s Festa Italiana, which is still a vibrant part of St. Ann’s parish life.
+DeBellis who began St. Ann’s Festa Italiana.
 Fr.
 DeBellis was replaced in 2005 by Fr.
 Carmine Rita, who served briefly as pastor – only three years – until ill health led him to resign as pastor in the end of August, 2008.
 On September 1, 2008, His Eminence, Edward Cardinal Egan, appointed Fr.
 Andrew P. Carrozza as the sixth and current Pastor of St. Ann’s Parish.

 Upon arriving at St. Ann’s, Fr.
-Carrozza found the parish to be in physical and spiritual disrepair.
+Carrozza found the parish to be in need of physical and spiritual repair.
 The beautiful chapel, the school, and the church were in need of physical improvements.
 Every roof was leaking and portions of the buildings were in danger of collapse.
 Enrollment in the parish and the school had declined sharply, and Fr.
 Carrozza firmly believed the parish was in need of a new springtime.
 With the help of the generous parishioners of St. Ann’s, he began a Capital Campaign entitled “Cherishing our Past, Ensuring our Future” to replace the roofs and refurbish the church.
 In keeping with the vision of Pope Benedict XVI, he chose a more formal and classical appearance for the worship space, including new paintings, vestments, and holy water fonts all provided by donations from parishioners in memory of loved ones.
 Fr.
 Carrozza placed the tabernacle in the center of the sanctuary – which reflects the current sentiments both of the Holy Father as well as a substantial portion of the Catholic population – and installed a porcelain tile floor of white travertine marble with porphyry and terra cotta toned inlaid medallions.
 The color scheme was influenced by St. Paul’s Basilica in Rome and the Basilica of St. John Vianney in Ars, France, which Father visited during the February 2010 pilgrimage for priests led by Archbishop Timothy Dolan as part of the celebration of the Year of the Priest.
 On April 13, 2013 Timothy Cardinal Dolan came to St. Ann's to bless all the new additions to our church.

 Fr.
 Carrozza has made a special effort to include the youth of St. Ann’s in the life of the parish.
 He started St. Ann’s Teen Club, revived the altar servers, and has encouraged teen lectors.
 He has endeavored to make St. Ann’s School a more vibrant and visible presence in the life of St. Ann’s.
 With the addition of a new council of the Knights of Columbus, the Fr.
 Leonard DiFlaco Council, and a new evangelization committee, the Fishers of Men Society, we are striving to make St. Ann's an ever more vibrant parish where the authentic Catholic faith is celebrated and lived every day.
 We encourage you to be an active part of the future of St. Ann’s Parish.